danomagnum/logix_nc/README.md

 # logix_nc

-I had heard rumblings of a logix based CNC system at teched last year and thought it was a pretty neat idea.
+I had heard rumblings of a logix based CNC system at teched ~~last year~~ many moons ago and thought it was a pretty neat idea.
 I thought about it for a while and put my own demo version of it together in my free time over the last week.
 Note that all of the gcode in the examples I found by googling "example gcode" and similar - I didn't create any of it.
 Also note that some of the lines look jagged in the gifs below but that is due to the refresh rate of the FTView ME screen,

+I did end up getting to look at the rockwell NC code at some point.
+It's way more complicated to modify, but it also supports things like using a coordinated servo axis as the spindle to do rigid tapping and such.
+If you're looking for a NC solution on logix, reach out to your rockwell rep and ask them about it - then you can decide whether this code or their code is a better fit for your application.

 gcode6.gif